 Start with a story

 The best investor decks start with an engaging origin story.
 Many founders start a company to solve a problem that impacted them personally.
 Tell that story.
 You'll get more interest if you start your pitch with a personal experience that your audience can relate to.

 What slides should you include in your pitch deck?

 Now let's take a look at what you should include in your deck and why.
 First, remember that your pitch deck is a visual summary of your business.
 So it needs to address every aspect of your business that you might include in a business plan.

-There are many opinions on exactly what 10-14 slides should be included in a pitch deck, and in what sequence.
-For the sake of argument we’ll use the slide titles and sequence (flow) I use in a sample pitch deck I have created for my pitch deck coaching business.
-I'll use screenshots from the current version of this deck to illustrate some of the information I think you should include on each slide of your deck.
+There are many opinions on how many slides you should include in your pitch deck and in what sequence.
+For the sake of argument, I'll use the slides and flow I use in a free pitch deck template I created for a startup mentoring group in California a few years ago.
+I'll use screenshots from this deck to illustrate the information I suggest you include on each slide of your pitch deck.

 Before we get into details, here's the outline:

 - Cover: Announce your big idea—the one thing you do better than anyone else.
 You have 10 seconds to hook your audience.